volhatsekalo/BearAdventures/README.md

 # BearAdventures
  Python game using Pygame module.
-Final project for OOP course done in  June 2021.
+Made as a final project for OOP course.
 Description:
  * The user controls the bear character with the help of arrow buttons
  * The goal of the game is to collect as many fruit as possible.
 Fruit are placed randomly
  * The game counts and displays the result